dragonburn112/football-street/replit.md

-# FIFA Card Creator & Team Manager
+# Street Football Cards - Group-Based Mobile App

 ## Overview

-This is a full-stack web application that allows users to create FIFA-style player cards with customizable stats, fuse multiple cards together to create special fusion cards, and generate balanced teams from their collection.
-The app features a modern dark theme interface with interactive card management, PNG export functionality, and team balancing algorithms.
+This is a mobile-first React application that allows users to create FIFA-style player cards, join groups with friends, and generate balanced teams.
+The app features Firebase authentication, real-time group management, fusion card creation, and PNG export functionality.
+Designed specifically for mobile phone usage with touch-friendly interfaces.

 ## User Preferences